 A forward plan is a powerful tool for service improvement and is a key requirement for Archive Service Accreditation.
-The following is a suite of resources to support archive services of all types and sizes to develop effective forward plans.
+The following resources can support archive services of all types and sizes to develop effective forward plans.

 Getting started with forward planning

-Watch Emma Chaplin, heritage consultant, describe how to begin a forward plan in a five minute video presentation.
+Watch Heritage Consultant Emma Chaplin describe how to begin a forward plan in this five-minute video presentation.

 The following worksheets can help you review past plans and develop new plans in line with the aims of your organisation:

 Forward planning worksheet (DOC, 0.69MB)